wp-plugins/catalog/readme.txt

 * Customize the width and height of the product on the catalog, as well as to choose the design of the stars used to indicate customer ratings on the catalog.
 * Add Default Price and Market Price to each product of the catalog.
 Market Price appears crossed out.
 * Customize the styles and colors of the catalog views in separate sections.
+* Possibility to choose the currency symbol and its positioning for the product price.

  ###IMPORTANT: If you think you found a bug in Spider Catalog or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-catalog-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 ### Supported languages